 a.
-Stainless steel of the American Iron and Steel Institute (AISI) 300 series; or b.
-Equally corrosion-resistant, non-toxic metal; or c.
-Heat-resistant glass; or d.
+Stainless steel of the American Iron and Steel Institute (AISI) 300 series; or d.
 Plastic or rubber and rubber-like materials which are relatively inert, resistant to scratching, scoring, decomposition, crazing, chipping and distortion, under normal use conditions; are non-toxic, fat resistant, relatively nonabsorbent, relatively insoluble; do not re- lease component chemicals or impart flavor or odor to the product; and which maintain their original properties under repeated use conditions.